mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 ## How It Works
-Just like *Email Myself*, this shortcut lets you send anything to yourself, *through Discord*, from Share Sheet, or the clipboard, just with one tap!
+Like *Email Myself*, this shortcut lets you send anything to yourself, *through Discord*, from Share Sheet, or the clipboard, just with one tap!
 You can even select multiple items to be sent simultaneously (*each item will be sent as an individual message on Discord*)!

 **Using with Share Sheet (<img src="https://i.imgur.com/KDyO3ny.png" alt="share-sheet-icon" width="2.5%"/>)**:
-- Whether you are scrolling on the web, going through your photos, looking at PDF files, or want to save a map location, if you see the Share Sheet icon, you can send it to Discord in one tap!
+- Whether you are scrolling on the web, going through your photos, looking at PDF files, or want to save a map location, if you see the *Share Sheet icon*, you can send it to Discord in one tap!
 	- *Click on the icon, scroll to the bottom of the menu, and click on **Discord Myself***.

 **Using with Clipboard**: